qu1x/rezip/README.md

             bzip2[:1-9] (high ratio) with 9 as default level, and zstd[:1-21] (modern) with 3 as default level.
 With no methods, files are recompressed using their original methods but with default levels.

+            Note: Compression levels and method zstd are not yet supported.
             [default: stored]

     -a, --align <[glob=]bytes>...